Policy on exempting interested persons from the dissident proxy solicitation requirements – Canada Business Corporations Act, subsection 151(1)

 Additional information requested by Director

-The Director may require additional information not provided in the application in order to decide whether or not to exempt a dissident from the solicitation requirements.
+The Director may require additional information not provided in the application in order to decide whether or not to exempt an interested person from the dissident proxy solicitation requirements.
 The Director has the authority to seek such additional information from the applicant or third parties (section 91 of the CBCR).
 With respect to information requested from third parties, the applicant will be given a copy of the information obtained and be given a reasonable opportunity to respond (section 92 of the CBCR).

-There is no statutory obligation on the Director, however, to seek information at the request of third parties nor to allow third parties, such as the corporation, to make representations regarding an application made by a dissident.
+There is no statutory obligation on the Director, however, to seek information at the request of third parties nor to allow third parties, such as the corporation, to make representations regarding an application.

 What does Corporations Canada do?